-"Pa" is a singular statement, not a "constant". "a" is the constant.
-The statement "Pa" means that one thing, a, in the universe is physical (or it can be interpreted as falling under the property of physicalism).
-Physicalism is broader than your cashing it out to be - as having "a material aspect to conscious".
-Physicalism runs that nothing but physical events exist in the universe (or any event which exists can be boiled-down to its physical properties).
+"Pa" is a singular statement - not a "constant". "a" is the constant.
+The statement "Pa" means that one thing, a, in the universe is physical (or it can be interpreted as falling-under the property of physicalism).
+Physicalism is more expansive - than your cashing it out, as having "a material aspect to conscious".
+Physicalism proposes hat nothing but physical events exist in the universe (or any event which exists can be boiled-down to its physical properties).
 To physicalists (if consciousness were not entirely fictitious or a poetic means of expressing our subjective experiences) - trivially - there could be nothing but "a material aspect to consciousness".
 From a physicalist's point of view, your "theorem" is redundant.

 The conditional "~Hx>~Rx" can be translated as: "If x lacks a hippocampus, then x lacks episodic memory."
-The statement is a universal generalization - because the variables are bound by the all operator "(x)".
+The statement is a universal generalization - because the variable is bound by the all operator "(x)".
 Only one counter-example is required to invalidate a universal generalization.
-If one person is found to lack a hippocampus but has episodic, i.e. long term memories, then the conditional "~Hx>~Rx" is false.
+If one person is found to lack a hippocampus but has episodic, i.e. long-term memories, then the conditional "~Hx>~Rx" is false.

 Compare the following images.
 On the left, the region of the brain where the hippocampus is located is known as the "medial temporal lobe".
 On the right, a hydrocephalus (water on the brain) patient lacks neural matter in his "medial temporal lobe"; hence, he has no hippocampus.
-The "medial temporal lobe" is among the first sectors of the brain to be wiped-out by the congestion of cerebro-spinal fluid - due to its being located (in close proximity) to where the spinal cord enters the brain.
+The "medial temporal lobe" is among the first sectors of the brain to be wiped-out by the congestion of cerebro-spinal fluid - because it's located (in close proximity) to where the spinal cord enters the brain.

-Not only is the conditional "~Hx->~Rx" un-necessary for physicalism.
-It's not true.
+Not only is the conditional "~Hx->~Rx" un-necessary for physicalism, it's not true.
 There are extreme cases of hydrocephalus - in which patients lose 50% or so of their brain mass, but - due to neuro-plasticity, many of their functions shuffle-around and are re-localized in the remaining viable sectors of their brains.
-In these patients, there's a thin slice of neurons running along the inner diameter of their skulls - the only portion of their brains left undamaged.
+In these patients, there's a thin slice of neurons running-along the inner diameter of their skulls - the only portion of their brains left undamaged.
 However, these patients do not recover fully.
-For example, they lack co-ordination and generally have low IQs, yet - to most observers, hydrocephalus sufferers appear base-line (nominally) functional.
-These patients lack a hippocampus region in their brains, but they do have episodic, i.e. long-term memory.
-Declaring that this or that brain organ to be uniquely associated with memory (or another faculty) does not get physicalism off the ground.
+For example, they lack co-ordination and generally register low IQs, yet - to most observers, hydrocephalus sufferers appear base-line (nominally) functional.
+These patients lack a hippocampus region (the medial temporal lobe) in their brains, but they do have episodic, i.e. long-term memory.
+Declaring that this or that brain organ to be uniquely and specifically associated with memory (or another faculty) does not get the theory of physicalism off the ground.

 A(x)[ (Hx & Cx & Mcx) -> Pc ]